 Promoting and Marketing Your Gym

-To help attract new members to your gym, advertising locally and word-of-mouth is two ways.
+Some popular ways of attracting new members to your gym are advertising locally, word-of-mouth, and having your gym’s website rank on Google.
 If a gym has just opened, they might offer special discounts for members or take out ads in the local paper.
-Your local newspaper can help a lot in spreading the word to people without technology.
 Free personal training services may even be offered by some gyms if it helps attract new gym-goers.

 How to Gain Repeat Customers